Do You Need the Other Vaccines?

 Aside from rabies, what about the other pet vaccinations?
-Are they necessary, from an efficacy point of view?
+Are they necessary?
+Are they required?

 In dogs, cats, and horses the majority of what we vaccinate with are also viral vaccines, so there should be “no immunological requirement” for repeating them yearly.